minha12/DiffPrivate/ARTIFACT-EVALUATION.md

 **Important**: Before proceeding, install the required conda environment on your HPC system using the setup script from Option A above.

-See `batch-job-slurm.sh` script for default values, for example module name (`Miniforge3`) and conda environment (`diffprivate`).
+See `run_cross_attacks.sh` script for default values, for example module name (`Miniforge3`) and conda environment (`diffprivate`).
 You may need to adapt these parameters to match your HPC system's configuration:

 ```bash
 --module_name=<your_conda_module>  # e.g., Anaconda3, miniconda3